tikv/rfcs/text/2018-10-25-tikv-client-rust.md

     Key: Key([67, 111, 109, 112, 97, 110, 121]) deleted
     ```

-Raw Key-Value client is a client of the TiKV server and only supports the GET/BATCH_GET/PUT/BATCH_PUT/DELETE/BATCH_DELETE/SCAN/BATCH_SCAN/DELETE_RANGE commands.
+Raw Key-Value client only supports the GET/BATCH_GET/PUT/BATCH_PUT/DELETE/BATCH_DELETE/SCAN/BATCH_SCAN/DELETE_RANGE commands.
 The Raw Key-Value client can be safely and concurrently accessed by multiple threads.
 Therefore, for one process, one client is enough generally.

 ### Transactional Key-Value API Basic Usage